teksi/wastewater/docs/en/user-guide/layerexplanations/layerexplanation.rst

 .. figure:: images/comparison_2025_and_2026symbolisation.png

-Introduction of these new views needs adaption of existing TWW project files (for details see (:ref:`2026`) Release notes)
+Introduction of these new views needs adaption of existing TWW project files (for details see `2026 Release notes <../releases/2026.html>`_ )

 Overflow tables ``tww_app.vw_tww_overflow``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^